National Juried Show

 17. Signatures or any other identifying mark on the front of your submission must be covered by the artist or the piece will be ineligible for judging.

 NJS Photography Standards and Requirements

 Updated May 2020

-1. Your submitted photographs will be used for the Jurying process and, if accepted, will be used on our website, magazine and NJS catalogue.
+1. Your submitted photographs will be used for the Jurying process and, if accepted, will be used for the virtual judging process, our website, magazine and NJS catalogue.
 Follow these guidelines carefully for optimal photography and to ensure a professional presentation.
 Refer to your camera’s manual for information about settings, lighting, focus and downloading files to your computer.

-3. For all bed quilts, submit three (3) digital images: a full view, a clear detail of quilting stitches and the quilt on an appropriately-sized bed.
+3. For all bed quilts, submit five (5) digital images: a full view (front); two detail views – (1) close-up of quilting and (2) close-up detail related to the category or the construction technique; close-up of binding, and the quilt on an appropriately-sized bed.
 Please make sure the bed quilt photo shows how the quilt hangs off the bed in relation to the floor.